Asynoo/HotelBooking_Clean_Async/HotelBooking.ProgramGraph/README.md

 5. **Test 5:** Covers Path 8-9-10-11-12-13-15-(loop)-16-17 - Multiple dates fully occupied
 6. **Test 6:** Covers Path 8-9-10-11-12-13-15-(all dates)-16-17 - All dates fully occupied

-## 4. Visual Representation in Corrected Draw.io Files
+## 4. Visual Representation in Draw.io Files

-In the corrected XML files:
+In the provided XML files:
 - **Rectangles** represent sequential process blocks (the processing part of a DD-path)
 - **Diamonds** represent decision nodes (the start/end of a DD-path)
 - **Arrows** represent control flow between nodes